wejafoo/bin-go/README.md

 ## Local/Docker

-From one of the aforementioned build targets project root, run the following(assumes Docker is installed locally and working):
+From project root, run the following(assumes Docker is installed locally and working):

 $   `bingo --local`